 - Kelly Clarkston has a flower that was not mentioned in the top five list but still makes the top ten; a sunflower.
 It can be seen on her ankle.

-- Sophie Anderton has a lotus flower on her lower back with an added on bird of paradise to top off the look.
+- Sophie Anderton has a lotus flower on her lower back with an added bird of paradise to top off the look.

 After much research, I was unable to find any male celebrities with flower tattoos.
 But that should not stop you guys from getting one if it feels right to you!
 Flowers do not have to have to be all girly.
-If you really love a certain flower, I am sure that there is a way to incorporate it into another more masculine tattoo design that will make you look like the manly man you are!
+If you love a certain flower, I am sure that there is a way to incorporate it into another more masculine tattoo design that will make you look like the manly man you are!